-Join David Gassner for an in-depth discussion in this video Using preferences in Android apps, part of Android SDK: Local Data Storage.
+Join David Gassner for an in-depth discussion in this video Using preferences in Android apps, part of Android App Development: Local Data Storage (2013).

 The simplest and smallest sort of data that you can store persistently on disk…in an Android app is called a preference.…There are a couple of different ways of creating preferences in an…application, and they are sometimes referred to as simply preferences and…sometimes as shared preferences.…You can initialize preferences either in Java code or through a preference…activity--a visual interface that you create just like you do any activity.…Each preference value is a simple key-value pair.…